FHA Streamline Refinance

 bps=basis points which are a fraction of a percentage.
 Example 55 bps= .80% So a $100,000 loan amount would have an annual MIP of $800 or /12 $66.67a month.

-A Los Angeles, California homeowner, therefore, using the FHA's full $729,750 local loan limit for a low-down payment, 30-year fixed rate mortgage will pay annual mortgage insurance premium of 1.50% to the FHA, or $912 per month.
+A Los Angeles, California homeowner, therefore, using the FHA's full $729,750 local loan limit for a low-down payment, a 30-year fixed-rate mortgage will pay an annual mortgage insurance premium of 1.50% to the FHA, or $912 per month.

 FHA Loan by County Click Here.